PMBOK 8 language changes for PMP 2026: outputs, outcomes, benefits, value, success, and project-to-operations boundaries.

 Use the section pages in order.
 Start with the ladder from outputs to value, then read how PMBOK 8 treats project success, and finish with the boundary map among projects, products, programs, portfolios, and operations.
+These distinctions connect directly to PMP 2026 Business Environment, PMBOK 8 Question Patterns, and the PMP 2026 Cheat Sheet.

 The point of this chapter is to stop stale language from producing stale decisions.
 If a candidate still treats deliverable completion as the whole story, or treats a project like a permanent operating function, the strongest answer will often look wrong until the terms are cleaned up.